-A natural component of sebum, it regulates oil production on the skin’s surface, making it the perfect balancing oil.
-The amount of squalane your skin produces declines with age, leaving it rough, dry, and vulnerable.
-Fortunately, because our skin naturally produces squalene, it instantly recognises it when applied topically.
-This replenishes the lipid barrier, softening and freeing tissue; it’s like a lock and key: it fits perfectly.
+It has the same structure as sebum, regulating oil on the surface, making it a perfect balancing oil.
+The amount of squalane our skin produces declines with age, leaving it rough, dry, and vulnerable.
+Because our skin naturally produces squalene, it instantly recognises it when applied topically, softening and freeing tissue; like a lock and key: it fits perfectly.

-Considered a great multi-tasking oil – it’s lightweight, non-greasy, non-comedogenic, antibacterial, and safe for sensitive skin – it can be used to address a catalogue of complexion complaints without irritation.
-Such conditions include dryness, seborrheic dermatitis, eczema, acne, inflammation, and excess sebum.
+Considered a great multi-tasking oil – it’s lightweight, non-greasy, non-comedogenic, antibacterial, and safe for sensitive skin – it can be used to address a catalogue of complexion complaints without irritation including dryness, seborrheic dermatitis, eczema, acne, inflammation, and excess sebum.

-I was also keen to harness the abundant, natural form of Vitamin E within this oil.
-A powerful, oil-soluble antioxidant, its role is two-fold on the skin: it neutralises free radicals; moisturising the skin and visibly improving the appearance of premature ageing, whilst preserving the skin’s oil, giving it longevity.
+A natural form of Vitamin E is also found in the formula, a powerful, oil-soluble antioxidant, its role on the skin is two-fold: it neutralises free radicals; moisturising the skin and visibly improving the appearance of premature ageing, whilst preserving the skin’s oil, giving it longevity.